ReactiveX/reactivex.github.io/documentation.markdown

 ## Transforming Observables with Operators

-RxJava allows you to chain _operators_ together to transform and compose Observables.
+Rx allows you to chain _operators_ together to transform and compose Observables.

 The following example, in Groovy, uses a previously defined, asynchronous Observable that emits 75 items, skips over the first 10 of these ([`skip(10)`](Filtering-Observables#wiki-skip)), then takes the next 5 ([`take(5)`](Filtering-Observables#wiki-take)), and transforms them ([`map(...)`](Transforming-Observables#wiki-map)) before subscribing and printing the items: